solliancenet/microsoft-learning-path-build-copilots-with-cosmos-db-labs/python/instructions/03-sdk-crud.md

     saddle = await container.read_item(item=item_id, partition_key=partition_key)
     ```

     > &#128161; The `read_item` method allows you to perform a point read operation on an item in the container.
-The method requires the `item` and `partition_key` parameters to identify the item to read.
+The method requires the `item_id` and `partition_key` parameters to identify the item to read.
 As opposed to executing a query using Cosmos DB's SQL query language to find the single item, the `read_item` method is more efficient and cost-effective way to retrieve a single item.
 Point reads can read the data directly and don't require the query engine to process the request.

 1. Print the saddle object using a formatted output string: